VitoReis/Game_store/README.md

 # Game_store
-This is a simple code just to practice C.3
+This is a simple code just to practice C.

 On this store you can:
 - Register clients;